bormaxi8080/osint-timeline/DRAFT.md

 The Kremlin chain of bots ten times increased the coverage of users of social networks.
 Now this messages see more than 1.6 million users per day: https://theins.ru/news/272248

+Warofwords website is available for key TV channels, RUTUBE, YouTube channels, telegram channels.
+Video poses - with a complete decoding, which can greatly facilitate, in particular, the work of facts.
+Search for keywords, speakers, sources, resource types, specific programs is available: https://warofwords.info/

 ----

 Shadow Finder from Bellingcat - Find possible locations of shadows around the world: https://github.com/bellingcat/ShadowFinder